Artistic & Magical Creations to engage your intellect, enrich your soul and enchant your heart

 This stunning face still captivates me; it was an absolutely wonderful portrait to paint.
 It is one of those rare pieces of my own art that actually hangs in my house. 😉

-The textures here also intrigued me; the necklace, the embroidery on her clothing and then creating the sheer effect of the veil.
+The textures here also intrigued me: the necklace, the embroidery on her clothing, and the sheer effect of the veil.

-Like the Viking portrait this too is rendered with pastels.
+Like the Viking portrait, this is rendered in pastels as well.
 It’s an intricate layering technique using different pastels with a final detail finish of pastel pencil.
-This layering process gives the portrait an oil painting, oil glaze look.
+This layering process gives the portrait an oil-painting, oil-glaze look.

 Video